chicuong2k3/OpenIddictAuthorizationServer/README.md

 For example, a malicious script can attach a keylogger to the login form or intercept form submissions, stealing credentials.
 - An XSS attack can modify the SPA's JavaScript logic, altering how it interacts with the /login endpoint.
 For instance, the attacker could forge requests or redirect the SPA to a malicious endpoint, even if HTTP-only cookies are used.
-- If the /login endpoint returns an authorization code or other sensitive data to the SPA, this data is processed by the browser’s JavaScript environment, making it vulnerable.
+- If the /login endpoint returns an authorization code or other sensitive data to the SPA, this data is processed by the browserâ€™s JavaScript environment, making it vulnerable.

-### Server-Rendered Login Page Mitigation

-A secure alternative is to render the server-side rendered login page.
-This greatly reduces the attack surface for XSS:
+Use server-side rendered login page greatly reduces the attack surface for XSS:

 ![Server-Rendered Login Page](./images/ssr-login-page.png)